Caridina

 Caridina is a genus of freshwater atyid shrimp.
 They are widely found in tropical or subtropical water in Asia, Oceania and Africa.
 They are filter-feeders and omnivorous scavengers.
-They range from 0.9–9.8 mm (C. cantonensis) to 1.2–7.4 mm (C. serrata) in carapace length.
+They range from 0.9 to 9.8 mm (C. cantonensis) to 1.2–7.4 mm (C. serrata) in carapace length.

 Taxonomy and species

 There is evidence for hybridization between sympatric taxa, requiring care when interpreting molecular phylogenetic analyses that do not use a large number of specimens.

 As of March 2022, the Integrated Taxonomic Information System lists the genus Caridina as having 340 species.
 These include the following species: